 Market risk represents the risk that fair value of a financial instrument will fluctuate because of changes in market prices, interest rates or currencies.
-The Fund is exposed, through its investments in equities, bonds and pooled investment funds, to all these market risks.
+The Fund is exposed, through its investments in equities, bonds and investment funds, to all these market risks.
 The aim of the investment strategy is to manage and control exposure to market risk within acceptable parameters while optimising the return from the investment portfolio.
-In general, market risk is managed through the diversification of investments by asset class and establishing mandate guidelines with investment managers.
+In general, market risk is managed through the diversification of the investments held by asset class, investment mandate guidelines and investment managers.
 The risk arising from exposure to specific markets is limited by the strategic asset allocation, which is regularly monitored by the PIC.